light4/christina/README.md

 This tool will keep a system tray when close.
 Use system tray to quit.

+Program will listen to keyboard events: when `space/enter/m` released, will trigger the work flow.

+`Capture screen -> process image -> OCR -> translate -> reload content.`

 If it's already running when start, contents will reload.
 So just input shortcut when you want to use it.